The Lost City reminds me that cinematic affability can often be achieved with no more than cast enthusiasm.

 I first watched the trailer for The Lost City in February, and truth be told, I wasn’t at all attracted.

-I’m delighted to say I’m proven wrong, if only partially.
+I’m delighted to say I’m proven wrong, though, if only partially.
 The base premise does tire before long but the show more than makes up for it with the raw enthusiasm of the cast.
 By so gleefully embracing the caricatures they are depicting, the fun rubs off on you and it isn’t long before you too will decide to indulge in what is in honesty, a loopy fantasy.

-Sandra Bullock particularly shines.
+Sandra Bullock shines.
 The trailer led me to expect some jaded, neurotic middle-age stereotype who would swiftly sink into the muscled arms of a dumb but earnest hunk.
 Her character does somewhat do that in the end, but her depiction frequently shines with moments of poignant depth too.
 Not just how she’s rejecting the replacement solace she has unconsciously created for herself, but also her dilemmas between passion and work, and happiness.

 The ending states I’m wrong, but the ending’s ending unceremoniously returns everything to a surreal note.